fmr-llc/jive-picture-carousel/README.md

 Jive - Picture Carousel Widget
 ==============================
 <p><img src="docs/picture-carousel.jpg" /></p>
 Want to steer community traffic to key campaigns, news items, or intranet sites?
 The Picture Carousel widget is an easy way to build a slideshow of images with captions on any overview page.
 The carousel displays in an HTML widget, but is maintained using a single document table to manage carousel content.
 A builder application allows you to easily configure your carousel with real-time preview, removing the need for users to touch any code.
-Whenever changes are needed, the set-up document just needs to be modified and the coraousel will automatically be updated.
+Whenever changes are needed, the set-up document just needs to be modified and the carousel will automatically be updated.

 Prerequisite
 ------------